sushanrana2005/BHARAT_INTERN/README.md

-these above app project are maded for internship of "BHARAT INTERN" BY SUSHANT RANA.
-WE welcome anyone if he/she want to make change in them. i CAN ALSO PROVIDE A WEBSITE PREVIEW OR CODE of THESE APPS IN MY REPOSITATRY.
-IF ANYONE NEEDE TEXT ME
+These projects were created during my internship at "BHARAT INTERN" under the guidance of Sushant Rana.
+We welcome anyone who wishes to contribute or make improvements.
+I can also provide website previews or access to the code in my repository.
+If you're interested, please feel free to contact me.